 Closed on: January 1, Shrove Tuesday, December 24/25/31

-Visit only possible with a guided tour (in German; approximately 45 minutes)
+The visit is only possible with a guided tour (in German; approximately 45 minutes).

 On Tuesdays, Thursdays und Sundays at 2 pm there are more comprehensive guided tours (in German) which include the ground-floor rooms.